Looking for the best Confluence alternatives?

 Another powerful Documize feature is insights you get about documents you’ve uploaded.

-Users have access to loads of insights – ranging from which documents are used most often, which ones are barely touched and who’s been contributing to these documents.
+Users have access to data about which documents are used most often, which ones are barely touched, and who’s been contributing to these documents.

-Friyay.io is another knowledge management software that you can check out.
-Here a few reasons why it’s on this list.
+Friyay.io is another knowledge management and collaboration software that you can consider as a Confluence alternative.
+Here are a few reasons why it’s on this list.

 The best thing about the Friyay app is how good it looks.
-It adopts a clean, minimalist approach to displaying your notes that works incredibly well.
+It adopts a clean, minimalist approach to display notes.

 Each document is stored as a card on your dashboard that’s easily accessible.
 This eliminates any navigation difficulties in finding your notes and file sharing.